 The sooner the better.
 Let's say you put a deposit on your wedding reception hall 12 months prior to your wedding date and then it burns to the ground a few weeks before the big day.
 With wedding insurance, you'll be sure to get your deposit back.
 But note: Most insurance companies have limitations on how far in advance you can purchase insurance.

 What Does Wedding Insurance Cover?

-Problems with the site, weather, vendors, key people, sickness, or injury are the top concerns come wedding day.
-There is usually a specified maximum amount, which can be claimed under each section, and a deductible also applies.
+Problems with the site, weather, vendors, key people, sickness or injury are the top concerns come wedding day.
+There's usually a specified maximum amount, which can be claimed under each section, and a deductible also applies.
 Be sure to find out the details of your insurance plan.

-- Weather: Any weather conditions which prevent the bride, groom, any relative whose presence at the wedding is essential, or the majority of the guests from reaching the premises where the wedding is to take place.
-Insurance covers rescheduling the wedding and all the details involved -- such as ceremony flowers, tent rental, and reception food.
+- Weather: Any weather conditions which prevent the bride, groom, any relative whose presence at the wedding is essential or the majority of the guests from reaching the premises where the wedding is to take place.
+Insurance covers rescheduling the wedding and all the details involved, including ceremony flowers, tent rental and reception food.

-- Military or Job: It's true, military personnel may be shipped out at a moment's notice.
+- Military or job: It's true, military personnel may be shipped out at a moment's notice.
 Wedding insurance can cover postponement of the wedding due to the bride or groom suddenly getting called to military duty.
-This can also apply to a last-minute corporate move -- i.e. the bride's company suddenly relocates her to another city.
+This can also apply to a last-minute corporate move, like the bride's company suddenly relocating her to another city.

 Wedding Insurance Doesn't Cover...

 - A change of heart.
 In other words, cold feet don't count.